juancv3d/Hacker_Tool_Automation/README.md

 # Hacker-Tool-Automation
 ![py](https://img.shields.io/badge/python-3.5%7C3.6%7C3.7-blue)

-This repo is for the tools created for my hacking path, contains previously used and proven python codes.
+This repo is for the tools created for my Ethical Hacking path, contains previously used and proven python codes.

 ### Install:
 ```bash